ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-l2-nsx-t-guide.md

 ![Migrating network connectivity with NSX-T L2 bridge solution](../../images/v2t-nsx-t-l2-bridge-3.svg "Migrating network connectivity with NSX-T L2 bridge solution."){: caption="Figure 3.
 Migrating network connectivity with NSX-T L2 bridge solution" caption-side="bottom"}

 1. Before migrating VMs, ensure that you migrated the distributed firewall configuration to allow the required traffic flow to and from the VMs.
 If you are considering the Migration Coordinator, see [Migrating distributed firewall configuration](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/migration/GUID-CFFE8C28-2D32-4AC5-98C2-9F1AEE525190.html){: external}.
-2. To migrate the VMs hosted on the NSX-V logical switch that is stretched to the NSX-T environment, log in to the vCenter appliance on the vCenter Server with NSX-T environment and initiate the import VMs workflow.
-This process asks for credentials on the vCenter appliance on the vCenter Server with NSX-T environment and vMotion one or more VMs.
+2. To migrate the VMs hosted on the NSX-V logical switch that is stretched to the NSX-T environment, log in to the vCenter appliance on the {{site.data.keyword.vcf-auto-short}} with NSX-T environment and initiate the import VMs workflow.
+This process asks for credentials on the vCenter appliance on the {{site.data.keyword.vcf-auto-short}} with NSX-T environment and vMotion one or more VMs.
 For more information, see [Introducing the Advanced Cross vCenter Server vMotion capability](https://core.vmware.com/resource/introducing-advanced-cross-vcenter-server-vmotion-capability#section1){: external}.
 3. When all the VMs are migrated, the L2 bridge can be disconnected.

 ## Considerations for using NSX-T L2 bridge in migration